-Maya is working towards her M.Sc. in Analytical and Environmental Chemistry.
-She grew up in the VERY small town of Vulcan, Alberta (“live long and prosper”).
-She completed her undergrad at the University of Alberta with a double major in Chemistry and Biology.
-After graduation, she began working for the Biogeochemical Analytical Service Laboratory at the University of Alberta.
-In this lab she learned to test water for various components and parameters.
-It was during this time she developed a passion for studying and monitoring the environment.
+Maya is working towards her Ph.D. in Environmental Chemistry.
+She grew up in the small town of Vulcan, Alberta and completed her undergrad at the University of Alberta with a double major in Chemistry and Biology.
+After graduation, she began working for the Biogeochemical Analytical Service Laboratory at the University of Alberta, where she used flow injection analysis to quantify nitrogen and phosphorous content in fresh water.
+It was during this time that she developed a passion for studying and monitoring the environment.
 Maya is very excited to be a part of the Styler Group; she hopes her research will aid in solving environmental issues pertaining to our atmosphere.
-Maya is currently working on constructing a dust aerosol flow tube apparatus that will allow for analysis on dust and gas interactions.
+Maya is currently studying the interactions of dust aerosol with atmospheric pollutants.

 - Mario Schmidt

-Since Autumn 2016 I have been studying at the University of Alberta as PhD student in the Analytical Chemistry division.
+Since Autumn 2016 I have been studying at the University of Alberta as a graduate student in the Analytical Chemistry division.
 This path began at the University of Leipzig in Germany.
-During my Bachelor studies I developed my passion for Analytical Chemistry focussing on GC-EI-MS method development in metabolomic research.
+During my Bachelor studies, I developed my passion for Analytical Chemistry focussing on GC-EI-MS method development in metabolomic research.

-With this in mind I focussed on Analytical Chemistry in Master studies too and experienced the interesting relation to Environmental Chemistry.
-Consequently I began my postgraduate studies for Toxicology and Environmental Protection at the Faculty of Medicine of the University of Leipzig during my Master studies.
+With this in mind, I focussed on Analytical Chemistry in Master studies too and experienced an interesting relation to Environmental Chemistry.
+Consequently, I began my postgraduate studies for Toxicology and Environmental Protection at the Faculty of Medicine of the University of Leipzig during my Master studies.